GOVERNOR PATRICK PROCLAIMS HISPANIC HERITAGE MONTH

 Announces Events to Honor Hispanic-Owned Businesses Across the Commonwealth

 Governor Patrick celebrates Hispanic Heritage Month at an event honoring Latino-owned small businesses at the Massachusetts Latino Chamber of Commerce in Holyoke.
 (Photo Credit: Eric Haynes / Governor's Office) View additional photos.

-HOLYOKE– Thursday, September 19, 2012 – Governor Deval Patrick has proclaimed September 15, 2013 to October 15, 2013 as the 25th annual Hispanic Heritage Month in Massachusetts.
-Throughout the month, Governor Patrick and leaders from the Administration will be participating in events that highlight the social and civic contributions and rich heritage of the Massachusetts Hispanic community.
-This year’s theme, “25 Years Strong: A Celebration of Civic Engagement and Service” will recognize the impact of the Hispanic community’s leadership and service to the Commonwealth.
+BOSTON – Monday, September 17, 2012 – Governor Deval Patrick today proclaimed September 15, 2012 to October 15, 2012 as Hispanic Heritage Month in Massachusetts.
+Throughout the month, Governor Patrick, Lieutenant Governor Timothy Murray and leaders from the Administration will be participating in events that highlight the economic contributions and rich heritage of the Massachusetts Hispanic community.

-Governor Patrick’s proclamation recognizes that the nations of Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico and Chile, which all celebrate their independence between September 15 and September 18.
+Governor Patrick’s proclamation recognizes that the nations of Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico, and Chile celebrate their independence between the dates of September 15 and September 18.
 According to the United States Library of Congress, National Hispanic Heritage Month is an opportunity for Americans to celebrate "the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America."
 First recognized as a week-long observation under President Lyndon B. Johnson, President Ronald Reagan later expanded the holiday from September 15 to October 15.